 The pupils from 5 schools in West Lothian have become Digital Journalists to help research and create the content for the Shale Trail website.
 The pupils have jump back in time to 360 million years ago when shale was starting to be created in carboniferous swamps, and strange insects roamed the earth from Dragonflies with meter wide wing and centipedes over three feet long.

-To looking at the world around them today researching and exploring our local woodlands and finding the relatives of the carboniferous animals, that still wander around, although a lot smaller.
+They have been looking at the world around them, researching and exploring our local woodlands and finding the relatives of the carboniferous animals, that still wander around, although a lot smaller.
 The pupils have also learnt how to use cameras and filming equipment to help them start to create short films and animations showing how shale industry developed and the strange creatures that once roamed the earth.

 Over the next few months we will be working with all the schools to create pupil lead teaching content for the Shale Trail website, that will be created by pupils and used by teachers.